Correcting Inflow & Infiltration in Sanitary Sewer Systems

 Sanitary sewers are designed to transport wastewater to treatment facilities.
 When water from other sources enters the system, known as Inflow & Infiltration (I/I), the efficiency of the wastewater treatment plant decreases as this increasing volume of waste hits the system.

-Listen in as a few of our water resource engineers discuss the significance of I/I and investigative techniques for identifying the source of the problem along with corrective actions for resolution.
+Listen in as our water resource engineers discuss the significance of I/I and examine techniques used to identify and eliminate the problem.

 Lindsay Beaman (0:20)

 Hello and welcome to today’s podcast.
 I am talking with Emily and Wes about inflow and infiltration.
 First off, Emily, can you tell me what is inflow and infiltration?
 I think we sometimes call that I/I. Can you tell me what those mean?

 Yes.
 So, I/I is when stormwater or groundwater enters into city pipes and infrastructure that’s intended only for sanitary sewer wastewater.
 Inflow occurs when, say a house or building sump pump or tile drain discharges to the sanitary system, which results in an influx or increase of stormwater during rain events.